Machine Learning Overview

 Glorot Initialization (Xavier Initialization)

-Glorot Initialization (Xavier Initialization) is designed to work well with activation functions like tanh, sigmoid, and softmax.
-It balances the variance of the weights across layers by considering both the number of input and output units, helping to maintain stable gradients during backpropagation.
+Glorot Initialization (Xavier Initialization) balances the variance of the weights across layers by considering both the number of input and output units:

 Example Code: